Usage-Based Insurance [How to Save with UBI]

 |For some drivers, rates will increase|

-- One study shows that UBI participants showed a 21 percent decrease in hard braking.
+- One study by INFORMS shows that UBI participants showed a 21% decrease in hard braking.

-- Another survey reported that 56 percent of drivers changed their behaviors after installing telematics devices in their cars.
+- A survey reported that 56% of drivers changed their behaviors after installing telematics devices in their cars.

 “If this leads to safer roads, then this is a win for everyone,” says Martin.